danielaparker/jsoncons/doc/md/Classes/wjson_reader.md

 ### Interface

-The interface is the same as [json_reader](json_reader), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for narrow character ones.
+The interface is the same as [json_reader](json_reader), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for utf8 character ones.